Structural Insulated Panels

 Enercept SIPS – The Builders’ Choice

 Faster Construction – Structural Insulated Panels combine structural framing, insulation, and sheathing into one step.
-Because of this a can builder frame more projects per year.
+Because of this a builder can frame more projects per year.
 Framing with SIPs is similar to framing with “Tilt-up” panels.
 A sill plate is installed, and the insulated panels are “tilted” into place and secured.
 All Enercept window and door openings are factory built, complete with 2x framing and headers.
 The fast enclosure system also extends your building season.
 We’ve had several builders quickly frame up a home in the dead of a South Dakota winter and spend the rest of the season finishing the interior.

 Less Framing Labor – The pre-built nature of the SIP system requires fewer framers.
 Today fewer people are choosing building trades as a career, if the trend continues the labor rate for framers will increase.
 Building with Enercept requires less on site labor – saving you money.
 Enercept also provides on-site technical training for builders new to SIP construction and hands-on factory training for Enercept Independent Builders and Dealers.